Prof. Upinder Singh

-Citation by the Infosys Prize Mathematical Sciences Jury
+Citation by the Infosys Prize Social Sciences Jury

 Professor Upinder Singh is being recognized for her rich contributions as an outstanding historian of ancient and early medieval India.
 The depth and breadth of her scholarly research are matched by a rare ability to communicate her findings to a broad audience of students and intellectually curious non-specialists.
 She has been a pioneer in supplementing literary sources with an impressive array of archaeological, epigraphic and numismatic evidence to brilliantly reconstruct early Indian history.
 The vast chronological span of her scholarship stretches across millennia from the Paleolithic and Mesolithic ages to 1200 CE.

 Equally impressive is the geographical spread of her research, covering all the diverse regions of India.
 Attentive to regional distinctions, Singh is able to offer an overarching and subtle interpretation of Indian history and culture.
 As an innovative scholar who enables her readers to re-envision the idea of India, Singh is an ideal recipient of the inaugural Infosys Prize in Social Sciences - History.